cube3power/atsd/administration/ssl-ca-signed.md

 cat atsd.company.com.crt atsd.company.com.ca-bundle > atsd.company.com.fullchain
 ```

-## Install Certificates into ATSD
+## Install Certificates in ATSD

 The certificates can be either uploaded into ATSD or installed by deploying a keystore file on the local file system.

-### Upload Certificates into ATSD
+### Upload Certificates to ATSD

-If the certificate files are in `PEM` format, you can upload them into ATSD using `curl`.
+If the certificate files are in `PEM` format, you can upload them to ATSD using `curl`.

-Alternatively, proceed to create a PKCS12 keystore as described below.
+Alternatively, create a PKCS12 keystore as described below.

 Replace `{USR}` with the username, `{PWD}` with the password and `{HOST}` with the hostname or IP address of the target ATSD server in the command below.